Evanmschultz/Portfolio/README.md

 ## Contact

-For any queries or suggestions, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any queries or suggestions, please reach out to [evan@postulate.tech](mailto:evan@postulate.tech).